Pudge Heffelfinger

 William Walter "Pudge" Heffelfinger (December 20, 1867 – April 2, 1954), also spelled Hafelfinger, was an American football player and coach.
-He is considered the first athlete to play American football professionally, having been paid to play in 1892.
+He is considered the greatest lineman of his time, and the first athlete to play American football professionally, having been paid to play in 1892 for the Allegheny Athletic Association.

+Heffelfinger played college football from 1888 to 1891 at Yale University, where he was a three-time consensus All-American as a guard.
+He served as the head football coach at the University of California in 1893, Lehigh University in 1894, and the University of Minnesota in 1895, compiling a career coaching record of 17–13–1.
+He was inducted into the College Football Hall of Fame as player with the inaugural class of 1951.

-Early life
+Early life and education

-William Walter Heffelfinger was born in 1867 in the then-small city of Minneapolis, Minnesota, to Christopher B. Heffelfinger and Mary Ellen Totton, both of whom were born in Pennsylvania.
+Heffelfinger was born in 1867 in Minneapolis, to Christopher B. Heffelfinger and Mary Ellen Totton, both of whom were born in Pennsylvania.
 Heffelfinger's father came by riverboat to Minneapolis, eventually joining the Union Army at the outset of the Civil War.
-He was wounded during the Battle of Gettysburg, and after the war started the family shoe manufacturing business.
+He was wounded at the Battle of Gettysburg.
+After the Civil War, he started the family shoe manufacturing business.
 During Heffelfinger's lifetime, the family rose to prominence in Minneapolis.

 As a boy, Heffelfinger was nicknamed "Pudge".
-He played baseball and football in high school.
-Occasionally, during his junior and senior years of high school he also played for the University of Minnesota, in baseball, as a catcher, and in football, as a halfback.
+He played baseball and football at Minneapolis Central High School.
+Occasionally, during his junior and senior years of high school he also played both sports for the University of Minnesota, where he was a catcher in baseball and a halfback in football.